-A Third-Party action can be commenced by a defendant to an existing suit where that defendant alleges that a party not currently named as a defendant is wholly or partially responsible for causing or contributing to the plaintiff's damages.
-As well, third-party claims can be brought to enforce indemnity agreements in existence between two contracting parties, or pursuant to Sale of Goods legislation, to involve the defendant's supplier.
+A Third Party Claim can be commenced by a defendant to an existing suit where that defendant alleges that a party not currently named as a defendant is wholly or partially responsible for causing or contributing to the plaintiff's damages.
+As well, Third Party Claims can be brought to enforce indemnity agreements in existence between two contracting parties, or pursuant to Sale of Goods legislation, to involve the defendant's supplier.